leandroschabarum/opentelemetry-lgtm/README.md

 # opentelemetry-lgtm
-OpenTelemetry instrumentation and LGTM observability stack.
+Boilerplate for OpenTelemetry instrumentation with the LGTM observability stack.
 ----

 ## Getting started:

-The first step is to get your application code instrumented with [opentelemetry](https://opentelemetry.io) and sending its metrics, traces and logs to the opentelemetry [collector](https://opentelemetry.io/docs/collector).
+The first step is to instrument your application code with [OpenTelemetry](https://opentelemetry.io) and send its metrics, traces, and logs to the OpenTelemetry [collector](https://opentelemetry.io/docs/collector).

-For this example we will use the OTLP HTTP exporters:
+For this example, we will use the OTLP HTTP exporters:

 ```bash
 npm install @opentelemetry/exporter-metrics-otlp-http @opentelemetry/exporter-trace-otlp-http @opentelemetry/exporter-logs-otlp-http